Tough U.S. NAFTA demands send ball back into lobbyists' court

 “The American private sector completely supports us, they’re very aligned, working with Congress, working with the governors and the Senate, and they are meeting with a lot of resonance,” Kalach said.
 “There’s a lot of fighting still to do.”

-“Ultimately, Trump is going to get a major pushback because Canada is the number one trading partner for 30 U.S. states,” he said.
-“He agricultural sector of the United States will go absolutely crazy.
-The dairy sector will go absolutely crazy.”
+“Ultimately, Trump is going to get a major pushback because Canada is the number one trading partner for 30 U.S. states.
+The agricultural sector of the United States will go absolutely crazy.
+The dairy sector will go absolutely crazy,” he said.

 But many are not convinced it will be enough.

 “I don’t think Lighthizer will do much beyond listening and nodding.
-I can’t see a situation where (he) is ready to start negotiating,” said a Canadian source familiar with the talks, noting that Trump remained the biggest unknown.
+I can’t see a situation where (he) is ready to start negotiating,” said a Canadian source familiar with talks, noting that Trump remained the biggest unknown.
 “We’ve heard time and time again that Lighthizer only has an audience of one.”

-Additional reporting by David Ljunggren and Ginger Gibson; Editing by Susan Thomas and Leslie Adler
+(Additional reporting by David Ljunggren and Ginger Gibson; Editing by Susan Thomas)